beemesh/beemesh/README.md

 Zero trust peer-to-peer global scale computing for long lasting processes and functions.

 ## Idea
 The current implementations are derived from data center architectures and pile up complexity.
 The idea is questioning the basic assumptions and cutting off the obsolete like heavy networking.
+This is a classic inversion pattern.

 Decoupling the node coordination from the clustering offers a major advantage in scaling and continuous lifecycle.